Top Glove: COVID-19 pandemic

 In mid-November 2020, several COVID-19 cases were detected in one of the Top Glove dormitories in Klang which has led to an enhanced movement control order being implemented in the surrounding area.
 By 27 November 2020, more than 4,000 cases were linked to the Top Glove dormitory cluster.
 On 30 November, the EMCO at Top Glove's dormitories across Malaysia was extended until 14 December.
 The company were required to temporarily close a total of 28 factories in stages in the area.

 According to a Malay Mail report published on 13 December 2020, several South Asian migrant workers had told the Agence France-Press about "appalling" living conditions including cramped dormitories housing 25 people.
 These overcrowded conditions had contributed to the spread of COVID-19 within 28 of Top Glove's 41 factories.
 In response to criticism and publicity, Top Glove announced plans to purchase more workers' accommodation and to build "mega-hostels" equipped with modern amenities that can house 7,300 people.
 The same day, it was reported that Top Glove had fired a whistleblowing Nepalese migrant worker named Yubaraj Khadka for sharing photos of overcrowded working conditions, which were later picked up by Reuters.

-In a radio interview with BFM89.9 on 23 December 2020, Top Glove’s Managing Director, Dato’ Lee Kim Meow said the company had established 3 helplines for aggrieved workers, one internal and two manned by a consultant and an audit firm.
+In a radio interview with BFM89.9 on 23 December 2020, Top Glove's Managing Director, Dato’ Lee Kim Meow said the company had established 3 helplines for aggrieved workers, one internal and two staffed by personnel from a consultant firm and an audit firm.
 Top Glove announced that it would no longer penalise whistleblowers and would establish three helplines for workers’ complaints.

-In April 2021, during a media walkabout of Top Glove’s workers’ accommodations in Klang and Setia Taipan, the company announced it would be investing up to a total of RM300 million to provide conducive workers' accommodation that comply to the Workers' Minimum Standards of Housing and Amenities Act 1990 (Act 446).
+In April 2021, during a media walkabout of Top Glove's workers’ accommodations in Klang and Setia Taipan, the company announced it would be investing up to a total of RM300 million to provide conducive workers' accommodation that comply to the Workers' Minimum Standards of Housing and Amenities Act 1990 (Act 446).
 Glove manufacturer Top Glove Corp Bhd is working with Independent workers rights specialist, Andy Hall, as it takes measures to improve working and living conditions at its factories.